astropy/astropy/CONTRIBUTING.md

   it to a milestone.

-  You do not need to include a changelog entry for fixes to bugs introduced in the developer version and which are not present in the stable releases.
+  You do not need to include a changelog entry for fixes to bugs introduced in the developer version and therefore are not present in the stable releases.
   In general you do not need to include a changelog entry for minor documentation or test updates.
 Only user-visible changes (new features/API changes, fixed issues) need to be mentioned.
 If in doubt ask the core maintainer reviewing your changes.

 Other Tips
 ----------